Star Wars Release Dates: When to See Star Wars Movies & Disney+ Shows

-Bill Murray said it in 1978 and we’re still saying it now: “Star Wars!
+“Star Wars!
 Nothing but Star Wars!
 Give me those Star Wars!
-Don’t let them end.”
-Now more than ever, Star Wars is everywhere—and there’s no end in sight.
-New movies, new TV shows, all of it is in the works from Disney and Lucasfilm.
-This article will give you the most up to date Star Wars release dates so you know exactly when every single new Star Wars movie or show in the works will be in your eyeballs.
+Don’t let them end...”
+Just as Bill Murray said it in 1978, we’re still saying it today.
+Star Wars is everywhere these days, with multiple movies and TV shows in the works from Disney and Lucasfilm.
+This article will give you the most up-to-date Star Wars release dates so you know exactly when every new Star Wars movie or Disney+ show will arrive.

-(And if you’re a “Make Mine Marvel” type, here are the MCU release dates.)
+What are the next three movies?
+What TV shows are coming up?
+Have any TV shows or movies been canceled?
+What are people saying about what’s next?
+We’ve got you covered on all things in a galaxy far, far away.

 What’s the next Star Wars movie?

-For several years, Wonder Woman director Patty Jenkins’ film about pilots in the Star Wars universe has been earmarked as the next film.
-Recent rumors suggest it might move off this date.
-But, as of right now, Disney still lists it as the next Star Wars movie.
+This last one, we think, is the film that Damon Lindelof (Lost, The Leftovers, Watchmen) was co-writing with Justin Britt-Gibson before departing the project.
+Steven Knight is now reportedly writing.

+A week after the news of these films first broke, it began to seem like the Rey project by Obaid-Chioy could be the first one out of the gate.
+However, in June, Disney shuffled its release schedule and moved its December 2025 Star Wars movie to May 2026, and added a third Star Wars movie to the schedule in December 2026.
+So maybe these three movies are on those dates.
+We’ll see.

-Upcoming Star Wars Release Dates
+Upcoming Star Wars release dates

 These shows and movies have all been officially announced and are in various stages of production, even if we don’t know when they will definitely come out.

-Note: This post was last updated on 6/27/2023.